Skip to content

 About this variety

-Er jing tiao is a cornerstone chili of Sichuan cuisine, prized for its deep red color, robust fragrance, and balanced moderate heat.
+Er jing tiao is a cornerstone chili of Sichuan cuisine, prized for its deep red colour, robust fragrance, and balanced moderate heat.
 The slender, J-shaped pods reach 5-6 inches in length and are essential for authentic chili oil and the famous broad-bean paste doubanjiang.
 This variety has been cultivated for centuries and remains indispensable in both restaurant and home kitchens throughout Sichuan.

 History & lineage